 Social Services.
 SSI recipients may be eligible for a variety of social services.
 State law requires that social services be provided for certain groups of persons with disabilities.

-SSI recipients may also be eligible for MA, Food Stamps, and other social services.
-Food Stamps.
-SSI recipients may be eligible to receive food stamps; in cases where all household members receive SSI, Food Stamp eligibility is automatic.
-(See Food Stamps, page 137.)
+Food Support.
+SSI recipients may be eligible to receive food support; in cases where all household members receive SSI, Food Support eligibility is automatic.
+(See Food Support, page 141.)